kieler/klighd-vscode/applications/klighd-vscode/README.md

 ### Intercepting messages

-The KLighD diagram extension provides the option to intercept diagram actions that are about to be send to the language server.
+The KLighD diagram extension provides the option to intercept diagram actions that are about to be sent to the language server.
 Each action has an identifier named `kind`.

 To intercept an action, your extension has to provide an action handler with the following
 signature: